What "AI Ready" Actually Means

 What Comes Next

 Once your site passes this readiness check, you are in good shape to add AI tools that actually pay off.
-You might add a chatbot that answers FAQ questions, or you might try a few focused AI tools for content and lead follow-up.
+You might add a chatbot that answers FAQ questions, test simple personalization, or try a few focused AI tools for content and lead follow-up.

 If you are not sure where to start, our services include a full site audit, and we can walk you through exactly what to fix first.
-Book a free strategy call if you want to talk through your site and your options.
+Book a free 15-minute workflow review if you want to talk through your site and your options.